Satinder Gill

 Satinder works for businesses and education providers investing into the UK, including global corporates, professional sports clubs, UK and international universities, professional service providers, investors and senior executives.

-- Satinder worked as lead counsel on an emergency project for an international medical school that relocated to the UK following a natural disaster.
+- Lead counsel on an emergency project for an international medical school that relocated to the UK following a natural disaster.
 Satinder worked closely with the UK and overseas legal team and with senior Home Office officials to support the relocation of c.700 students and staff to the UK and to support their stay for the academic year and ensured continuity of education.

-- Satinder supported an international make up business and its artists at London Fashion Week.
+- Supported an international make up business and its artists at London Fashion Week.

 Employment

-Satinder is experienced in all areas of employment law, including:
+Satinder is experienced in all areas of employment law, primarily representing employers in complex and sensitive employment law disputes including:

 - Unfair and wrongful dismissal